-2.3.
-Monitoring Embedded System Components
+3.3.
+Prerequisites for Monitoring Component-Based Embedded Systems

 Monitoring component-based software requires support in the component technology, and the framework used during run-time.
 Usually, when looking at today's component technologies suitable for embedded systems with resource constrained ECUs, considerable code optimisations are done during compile time.
 This is mainly done to minimise the size of the application source code.
-This code optimisation might lead to a loss of the design-time component concept, meaning that clearly identifiable components with specified inand out-ports are reduced to regular source code functions, subjected to, e.g., function in-lining and redundant instruction-sequence coalescing.
+This code optimisation might lead to a loss of the design-time component concept, meaning that clearly identifiable components with specified in- and out-ports are reduced to regular source code functions, subjected to, e.g., function in-lining and redundant instruction-sequence coalescing.

-Thus, to be able to monitor the components in the form described during design-time, and to be able to reuse the information gathered during runtime in the next generation of applications, information about the design-time components have to be included in the source code.
-This should however not be a problem, if the component technology satisfies the requirements described in [12], i.e. a straight forward port-based object approach, illustrated in Figure 4, using a pipes-and-filters model of computation.
+Thus, to be able to monitor the components in the form described during design-time and to be able to reuse the information gathered during run-time in the next generation of applications, information about the design-time components have to be included in the source code.
+This should however not be a problem, if the component technology satisfies the requirements described in [17], i.e. a straight forward port-based object approach, illustrated in Figure 4, using a pipes-and-filters model of computation.